Mobile programming and systems

-The number of users of advanced mobile, running applications created by third parties, is already higher than the number of desktop computers.
+The number of users of smartphones and tablet PC, running applications created by third parties, is already higher than the number of desktop computers.
 It is therefore evident that a programmer needs to focus on this market.

 Do not hope on compatibility with desktop systems (although emulators are provided to develop on Windows, Mac, Linux).
 The interface screens are different and unless it is limited to applications in the browser, we should rethink the application and expect to use different APIs.